UTSCC09/project-thereactors-1/readme.md

 In terms of the technical overview of the frontend the app is built in the following way.

-- Pages are routed through the BrowserRouter component of the "react-router-dom" library, with various paths
+- Pages are routed through the BrowserRouter component of the "react-router-dom" library, with various paths.
 - Certain pages will redirect to the sign in page through another component that checks if the user is currently signed in.
 Sources were used to figure out how to implement our own PrivateRoute component to redirect to the sign in page from the following article https://medium.com/@thanhbinh.tran93/private-route-public-route-and-restricted-route-with-react-router-d50b27c15f5e.
 - A navbar is included onto every page with logic to display the current user or a sign in button otherwise.